-My behavior wasn’t a rebellion against C or my relationship.
+My behavior wasn’t a rebellion against my ex, Painter or the relationship.

 Saying it was simply rebellion is the argument of entitled men-boys everywhere.
-The sex, lies, secret and betrayal of C (and K) wasn’t because of C was being too controlling or motherly or over-bearing.
+The sex, lies, secret and betrayal of Painter (and my ex-wife Beatrix) wasn’t because of she was being too controlling or motherly or over-bearing.

-It isn’t because K is a Huntress poaching other women’s meat – I mean men.
+It isn’t because Beatrix is a Huntress poaching other women’s meat – I mean men.

 It isn’t for any of the reasons I can discern when I read the sophistry and click-funnels of for-profit affair recovery services turning a profit on our pain.